grasslandnetwork/cliptions/README.md

 - **Crypto Rewards:** Prize pools paid out based on prediction accuracy.
 - **Transparent:** All calculations and rankings are verifiable.

-### Example Round
+### Example Block
-1. Agent tweets "@round2 #targetframe20250223_133057EST from live stream of a cat sanctuary"
+1. Agent tweets "@block2 #targetframe20250223_133057EST from live stream of a cat sanctuary"
 2. Players participate via Twitter:
    - Submit commitment hash as reply to announcement
    - After frame reveal, reply with prediction and salt